-Old ways of conducting business and driving the economy have led to a fragile socio-economic structure and out-of-balance ecosystem that is already at tipping point.
+Old ways of conducting business and driving the economy have led to a fragile socio-economic structure and out-of-balance ecosystems fast

-We are standing on the precipice of potential with impressive pioneering innovations being developed across multiple sectors at lightning speed.
+Despite bleak headlines we stand on a precipice of potential, with impressive innovations being developed across multiple sectors at lightning speed.

-There is a wealth of expert talent, abundant resources, viable alternative models and pioneering green tech innovations such as renewable energies, circular economies, remodelled communities and more.
+There exists a wealth of expert talent, viable alternative models and pioneering green tech. innovations, such as renewable energies, circular solutions, regenerative design communities and more.
 All the necessary building blocks exist to construct an elevated standard of living for all.

-At this critical time for our planet we need to take proactive decisions and adopt a long-term vision to ensure both economy and environment are resilient to withstand future downturns and crises.
+At this critical time for humanity we need to act fast and adopt a long-term vision to ensure our economy and environment are resilient to withstand future crises.

-With considered planning, intelligent systems, political will and adequate resourcing we can accelerate our transition to a life-sustaining and thriving future of planetary health.
+Through mobilizing strategic planning, intelligent systems, political will, adequate resourcing and radical collaboration, we can accelerate our transition to a life-sustaining and thriving future of planetary health.

 Lilypad image © Vincent Callebaut Architectures